Gilberto Q. Conchas

 Pedagogical Dreaming in Transborder Educational Spaces

-Repertories of Resistance: Pedagogical Dreaming in Transborder Educational Spaces explores the integral role of dreaming and imagination in pursuing educational justice.
+Repertories of Racial Resistance: Pedagogical Dreaming in Transborder Educational Spaces explores the integral role of dreaming and imagination in pursuing educational justice.
 The illuminating case studies in this book highlight how youth and adults utilize Transformative Methodologies not only to generate knowledge, but also promote social change.
 Transformative Methodologies are approaches to research and knowledge production that explicitly:

 • center the perspectives, experiences, and expertise of BIPOC youth and communities as essential to research